 Cells and cell theory

-Thanks to the microscope, Hooke discovered that the cork sheet had small polyhedral cavities like a honeycomb.
-Each cavity called it a cell.
-What he did not know was the importance that these cells would have in the constitution of living beings.
+Using a microscope, Hooke discovered that the cork sheet had small, polyhedral cavities, similar to a honeycomb.
+He called each cavity a cell.
+What he didn't know was the importance these cells would have in the formation of living beings, marking a turning point in biology.

 And it is that Robert was watching dead plant cells in a polygonal shape.
-Years later, the tissue of living beings would be discovered thanks to its observation under the microscope.
+Years later, the tissue of living beings would be discovered thanks to its observation under a microscope, which laid the foundations for modern biology.

 Another discovery was thanks to the knowledge he had about the organization of cells.
 In the XNUMXth century, with the knowledge contributed by Robert Hooke, the postulates of the cell theory could be carried out: